smbr15/GPA-Regression/README.md

 # GPA-Regression
-Using R, this short project includes a logistic regression of GPAas a predictor for college admittance from a canned data set.
+Using R, this short project includes two logistic regressions from canned data:
+  1.)
+Uses GPA as a predictor for college admittance 2.)
+Uses GPA and GRE as predictors for college admittance